Privacy Policy

 Our current programmatic demand partners include: Google Ad Exchange, Google AdSense, Magnite (Rubicon), Teads, OpenX, Media.net, Microsoft/Xandr (AppNexus) and GumGum.
 A complete and current list is maintained in our ads.txt file.

-You can opt out of data matching or targeted advertising at any time by contacting us or adjusting your cookie preferences.
+You can opt out of data matching or targeted advertising at any time through the consent message where it is shown in your region, by contacting us at [email protected], or by using the opt-out tools listed under Advertising Opt-Out Options below.
 You will still see ads, but they may be less personalised.

-If you are located in the EEA or UK, we process your personal data on the following legal bases under the GDPR:
+If you are located in the EEA or UK and the GDPR or UK GDPR applies to our processing of your personal data, we rely on the following legal bases:

-- Advertising and ad personalisation – Consent (Art.
+• Advertising, ad personalisation, audience segmentation and data matching: Consent (Art.
 6(1)(a)) via our Consent Management Platform

 Where we rely on legitimate interest, we have conducted a balancing assessment to ensure our interests do not override your fundamental rights and freedoms.
 You may request details of these assessments by contacting us.